 The Pope invited the Rwandan President to the Vatican and apologized on behalf of the church, he then appointed a genocide survivor, Father Antoine Kambanda, the first Cardinal of Rwanda as France appointed another genocide survivor, Louise Mushikiwabo as the head of the Francophonie.

-With a Genocide survivor at its helm, the catholic church seems to have ceased genocide ideology and acts of mocking genocide survivors, which had continued uninterrupted until then.
+With a Genocide survivor at its helm, the catholic church seems to have ceased genocide ideology and acts of mocking genocide survivors and promoting genocide ideology in Rwanda, which had continued uninterrupted until recently.

 Emmanuel macron commissioned a panel of historians led by Prof. Vincent Duclert, to research the role of France in the genocide against the Tutsi.
 Earlier, Rwanda had hired a Washington based law firm, Muse and Levy Firestone, with the same mission.
 Both reports (Ducert and Muse) concluded to France’s ‘overwhelming responsibility in a foreseeable genocide’, but stopped short of finding ‘complicity of the French government’ – no doubt to allow political reconciliation between the two longtime rivals.

 In legal terms however, both reports did their work and provided sufficient evidence for any international court to take the next step.
 Indeed in what is known as the ‘Akayezu case’, the ICTR ruled that complicity did not require intent.
-In other words, the French needed not intend to kill Tutsi, if they knowingly assisted the killers then they are complicit.
-In the same vein, notorious Genocide financier, Kabuga Felicien who had eluded capture for 26 years suddenly appeared in a Paris suburb, captured by Interpol and French police.
+In other words, the French needed not intend to kill Tutsi, So long as they knowingly assisted the murderers, then they are complicit to murder.
+In the same vein, notorious Genocide financier, Kabuga Felicien who had eluded capture for 26 years, suddenly turned up in handcuffs in a Paris suburb, captured by Interpol and French police.

 Both French and Belgian governments passed laws against denial, and declared April 7th, a day of reflection on the Genocide Against the Tutsi, and in December 2020, for the first time in French Media, a famous journalist Natasha Polony was indicted for genocide denial by courts after she declared in a radio program that the Genocide was ‘an affair of criminals turning against other criminals’.
 Her trial is expected on May 26th 2021.